Lipen/discrete-math-course/typst/lec-sat.typ

   - *Theory $->$ SAT:* "Conflict!" (theory lemma) or "These literals are implied" ]

-#definition[Theory Propagation][
+#definition[
-  Theory solver deduces new facts from assigned literals.
+  _Theory propagation_ is when the theory solver deduces new facts from assigned literals.

   Example: From $x <= y$ and $y <= z$, deduce $x <= z$.
 ]

-#definition[Theory Conflict][
+#definition[
-  Theory solver finds assignment is theory-inconsistent.
+  A _theory conflict_ occurs when the theory solver finds that an assignment is theory-inconsistent.

-  Returns a _theory lemma_ explaining the conflict.
+  It returns a _theory lemma_ explaining the conflict.
 ]

 #example[